deondazy/core/README.md

 ## Contributing

-Thank you for considering contributing to Deondazy Core framework!
+Thank you for considering contributing to Denosys Core framework!
 Any contributions you make are **greatly appreciated.**

 If you have any suggestion that would improve this framework, please fork this repo and create a pull request.
 You can also open an issue with the tag "improvement".
 Please don't forget to give this project a star!
 Thanks again!